How to Use a Cardless ATM: A Step-by-Step Guide

 Next, you’ll see if any ATM fees are associated with the transaction.
 Then, you can accept and authenticate the transaction (which may involve using your phone’s biometrics, which are typically, fingerprints, voice recognition, iris scanning, or face recognition).
 You can also choose to decline and cancel the transaction.
 If you move ahead, the ATM receives authorization of the transaction and issues the cash you requested — no card needed.

-Another option is to use a contactless payment or digital wallet option like Samsung Pay, Google Pay, or Apple Pay.
-If you use one of these payment providers, they will likely use near-field communication (NFC).
+Another option is to use a contactless payment or digital wallet option like Google Pay or Apple Pay.
+If you opt for this kind of payment, it will likely use near-field communication (NFC) to connect to the terminal.
 In this situation, you’ll hold your phone close to the ATM so your phone and the ATM can “talk” to each other.
 You’ll then be able to access the bank account linked to the app.

 Recommended: Savings Account Withdrawal Limits